Science in Antarctica - An Overview

 atmosphere ozone concentrations.

-of the mesosphere (87km above the Earth's surface).
+temperature of the mesosphere (87km above the Earth's

-surveys, and surveys of ice and surface features.
+geophysical surveys, and surveys of ice and surface

 - Carry out aerial photography and ground-based topographic surveys.